silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis_range_app-import}

 The `ibm_cis_range_app` resource can be imported using the ID.
-The ID is formed from the application ID, the Domain ID of the domain and the CRN (Cloud Resource Name) concatentated by using a `:` character.
+The ID is formed from the application ID, the Domain ID of the domain and the CRN (Cloud Resource Name)  Concatenated  by using a `:` character.

 The Domain ID and CRN will be located on the overview page of the Internet Services instance from the Domain heading of the UI, or by using the `ibm cis` CLI commands.